The page has been translated by Gen AI.

 Overview

-• Guide to procedures and tasks for using Velero to migrate Workloads (Stateless, Stateful) located in SCP (Samsung Cloud Platform) Kubernetes Engine to SCP (Samsung Cloud Platform) V2.
+• This guide provides the procedures and tasks for using Velero to migrate workloads (stateless, stateful) located in the Kubernetes Engine of SCP (Samsung Cloud Platform) to SCP (Samsung Cloud Platform) V2.

-• Velero is an open-source tool used to back up and restore data across Kubernetes clusters or in cloud environments.
-This guide explains step-by-step how to migrate a Kubernetes cluster using Velero.
+• Velero is an open-source tool used to back up and restore data across Kubernetes clusters or in cloud environments. * This guide provides a step-by-step explanation of how to migrate a Kubernetes cluster using Velero.

 Constraints

-• Supported Kubernetes versions: Velero only supports specific versions of Kubernetes.
-Refer to the official documentation to check compatible versions.
+• Supported Kubernetes versions: Velero only supports specific versions of Kubernetes. * Refer to the official documentation to check the compatible version.

-• Resource limitation: In the case of large-scale clusters, backup and restore times may be prolonged.
+• Resource limitation: For large clusters, backup and restore times may be longer.

-• Network settings: Communication between clusters must be possible.
+• Network configuration: Communication between clusters must be possible.

-• Storage support: Velero only supports certain storage plugins.
-Make sure the storage provider you are using is compatible.
+• Storage support: Velero only supports specific storage plugins. * Make sure the storage provider you are using is compatible.

 Pre-work

-1. Install Velero CLI: Install on Bastion Host
+1. Install Velero CLI: Install on the Bastion Host

-• Download the Velero (tarball) suitable for the work server OS.
+• Download the Velero (tarball) appropriate for the work server OS.

 wget https://github.com/vmware-tanzu/velero/releases/download/v1.16.2/velero-v1.16.2-linux-amd64.tar.gz